-Golden Plastics had been supplying vacuum formed plastic Radome Assemblies to our customer for years.
+Golden Plastics Corp. had been supplying vacuum formed plastic Radome Assemblies to our customer for years.
 The Radome Assemblies consisted of a Base and Dome which enclose a satellite communication system for offshore ship communications.
 Our customer was developing a new system that would require a new Radome Assembly.

 The design goals were: 1) To form the customer’s name into the side wall of the Base 2) To minimize the amount of secondary parts 3) To increase the overall strength of the assembly